Wildlands Trust - Willow Brook Farm Preserve, 99 Barker St, Pembroke, MA 02359, USA

 Willow Brook Farm is actually a collection of smaller properties purchased by, or donated to, the Wildlands Trust between 1997 and 2005.
 They include Willow Brook Farm itself (73 acres, 1997); Fleetwood Farm (20 acres, 1997); Gillette-Sherman Preserve (7 acres, 1998); Lower Neck Preserve (40 acres, 1999); Missing Link Preserve (24 acres, 2002); and Slavin Preserve (3.2 acres, 2005) Donors include Burton Sherman & Bob Gillette, Sharon Slavin, and several private/anonymous individuals and families.
 Willow Brook Farm itself was the Wildlands Trust’s first-ever land purchase.

-Prior to European contact, the Mattakeeset band of the Massachuseuk (or Massachusett) Native American tribe lived for thousands of years in the North River watershed.
+This land is within the region of the Massachusett (or Massachuseuk) Native American tribe.
+Prior to European contact, the Mattakeeset band of the Massachusett lived for thousands of years in the North River watershed.
 Their village included most of today’s Pembroke and Hanson.
 The word “Mattakeeset” means “place of many fish.”
-To learn more about local tribes, we encourage you to interact with their members.
-The Mattakeeset band of the Massachusett and the Massachusett tribe at Ponkapoag both share information on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Massachusett tribe at Ponkapoag shares information on its website.

 Trail Description